-Security and Access to Campus
+Security and Access to Campus Facilities (Including Security Considerations in Campus Maintenance)

 The UAPB has on-campus police 24 hours a day 7 days a week.
 University facilities are open and accessible during normal business hours and into the evening hours for night classes.
 The buildings are accessible to members of the community and visitors.
 Tours may be scheduled through the Office of Admissions.
 Visitor parking is allowed in visitor parking areas only, temporary permit must be obtained to park in this area.
 To obtain parking permission, please call University Police at 870-575-8102.
 Administrative buildings are typically closed and locked at 5:00 p.m.
 Academic facilities are locked after the last class scheduled in the facility.
 Service buildings (i.e., library, university center) are open during posted hours.